a-gradina/stock_cli/README.md

 # Stock CLI
-A CLI tool written in Rust to save information of stocks to the local postgres database.
+A CLI tool written in Rust to save information of stocks to the local postgres database or a simple text file.
 There's also the option to display definitions of certain financial terms such as Price-to-Earnings Ratio, Equity, Price-to-Book Ratio and many more.
 It is also possible to display how much a stock was worth in the past.

 Stock infos are scraped from Yahoo Finance and history prices are called from a Yahoo API.

 # Requirements
-You need to have postgres and rust installed.
+You need to have rust installed.
+Furthermore if you want to save stocks data into your database, you'll need postgres as well.

 # Usage
-At first you want to create a database.
+As mentioned earlier, there's two ways to save data.
+Either to your local postgres database or a text file (`config/stocks.txt`).

+Run `cargo init` and follow the instructions.

+If you chose `file` during `init`, `stocks.txt` is created in `config`.
+If you chose `database`, `database.yml` is created in `config`.

+You can change `mode` whenever you want.
+Just run `init` again.

-Run `cargo run init` and follow the instructions.
-When it's done, `database.yml` gets created in the `config` folder.
-Inside the `yml` file, your database URL is stored.
+Inside `database.yml` file, your database URL is stored.
 You can always check on it with `cargo run show-db` or change it with `cargo run set-db YOUR-NEW-URL`.
+Though beware that `show-db` and `set-db` can only be run when `mode` is set to `file`.

-After a database connection has been established, you can `add`, `search`, `delete`, `update` stocks.
+After a `init`, you can `add`, `search`, `delete`, `update` stocks.
 You can also `list` all of your stocks and `update-all` all of them.

 Let's presume you want to add the Apple stock to your database.
 Run `cargo run add aapl` to add it.
 To show its data, run `cargo run search aapl`.
 It is important that you provide the ticker symbol of the stock, not the name of the company itself.